UOG-CS-Group-5/Texter/README.md

 # Texter
 SMS / Whatsapp message sender

+This program attempts to send SMS/Whatsapp messages to a customizable list of numbers.
+The program tries one strategy after another until one works.
+It is possible that no methods work in which case no messages will be sent.
+As some methods don't give trustable return statuses, it is also possible that multiple messages are sent to the same number.

 ## Config
 Make sure to set up the api and smtp credentials by creating a `.env` file following the format shown in `sample.env`.